 - Envato Elements Subscription

-- Pretty Darn Cute – Themes from this designer work with the Genesis Framework
+- 17th Avenue – Themes from this designer work with the Genesis Framework

 - More Recommendations, See Here!

-The premium theme that I used is the Isabelle theme by Bluchic, customized by me.
+The premium theme that I used for the site I sold was the Isabelle theme by Bluchic.

 When I sold the beauty blog, it went with hundreds of custom branded graphics that I had designed for it, including Pinterest pins, Twitter and Facebook cards, and logo.